-Access Appraisal It is proposed to create a new vehicular access with parking and turning area together with a segregated pedestrian access, directly from the site onto Telegraph Road.
-As stated above, this will remove vehicular movements from what is a problematic access, approach roads and onsite parking level.
-The planning officer and highway officer refer to the fact that, technically, Telegraph Road is a National Speed Limit (60mph) road.
-The speed limit is not 'posted' ie via appropriate signing, as is similar across the island's road network.
-An on-site observed speed survey was undertaken at the proposed access location and passing vehicle speeds, during the morning peak hour (8am-9am on Tuesday 15th October 2019) were assessed to be variable between 25mph to 30mph partly due to the speed reducing corner to the east of the proposed access point (see Plates 1 & 2 below), , on-street parking to the west (see Plate 4 overleaf) plus regular direct residential access points.
+It is proposed to create a new vehicular access with parking and turning area together with a segregated pedestrian access, directly from the site onto Telegraph Road.
+As stated above, this will remove vehicular movements from what is a problematic access, approach roads and on-site parking level.

+Telegraph Road is a National Speed Limit (60mph) road albeit, the speed limit is not physically 'posted' ie via appropriate signing, as is similar across the island's road network.
+An on-site observed speed survey was undertaken at the proposed access location and passing vehicle speeds, during the morning peak hour (8am-9am on Tuesday 15th October 2019) were assessed to be variable between 25mph to 30mph partly due to the speed reducing corner to the east of the proposed access point (see Plates 1 & 2 below), on-street parking to the west (see Plate 4 overleaf) plus regular direct residential access points.
 On this basis it is more appropriate to consider visibility splays of 2.4m x 43m (as per Manual for Streets guidance) rather than 215m as per Design Manual for Roads & Bridges (DMRB) which remains in use for motorways, Trunk Roads and busy main roads within the UK.